Workflow

 Cookbook Structure

 Each chapter in our Cookbook is a separate file (.md/ .ipynb/.qmd/.Rmd).
-These are stored in our files directory, organized by sub-directory.

 The Cookbook structure (i.e. the order of sections and chapters) is determined in the _quarto.yml file in the root directory.
 We can shuffle chapter order by editing the _quarto.yml file, and and add new chapters by adding to the _quarto.yml and creating a new file in the appropriate sub-directory that is indicated in _quarto.yml.